kyphan38/web/assets/docs/study/soft skills/6-ccm.md

 - Emotional intelligence cannot be understated as a necessary skill even in a professional environment
 - The last point was about using agreements and collusion to solve problems

-## Story - Managing up, down, sideways and outside
+## Story - Managing Up, Down, Sideways and Outside

 Context